-h.
+k.
 Supports Coordinator

 A Supports Coordinator must have at least a Bachelor's Degree in Education, Psychology, Social Work, or other related human services or social sciences field.
-A Supports Coordinator must have completed all required training as outlined in Appendix E. The Supports Coordinator provides Support Coordination as defined in Appendix D.
+The Supports Coordinator provides Support Coordination as defined in Appendix D.

-i.
-Skill Building Specialist
+1. Skill Building Specialist

-A Skill Building Specialist must have at least a Bachelor's Degree in Social Work, Psychology or Education or in a human services field related to Social Work, Psychology or Education; or at least a Bachelor's Degree in another field and at least three (3) years' experience directly supporting individuals with ASD in the community.
-A Skill Building Specialist must have completed all required training as outlined in Appendix E. If transporting Participants, a Skill Building Specialist must have a valid driver's license and automobile insurance.
+A Skill Building Specialist must have at least a Bachelor's Degree in Social Work, Psychology or Education or in a human services field related to Social Work, Psychology or Education; or at least a Bachelor's Degree in another field and at least three (3) years of experience directly supporting individuals with ASD in the community.
 The Skill Building Specialist provides Systematic Skill Building services as defined in Appendix D.

-j.
+m.
 Community Supports Professional

 A Community Supports Professional must be at least eighteen (18) years of age and have a high school diploma or equivalent (Bachelor's Degree is not required).
-If transporting Participants, a Community Supports Professional must have a valid driver's license and automobile insurance.
-A Community Supports Professional must have completed all required training as outlined in Appendix E. The Community Supports Professional provides Community Support and Systematic Skill Building services as defined in Appendix D.
+The Community Supports Professional provides Community Support services, which includes implementation of the Behavioral Support Plan (BSP), the Crisis Intervention Plan (CIP), and/or the Skill Building Plan (SBP), as defined in Appendix D.

-k.
+n.
 Family Services Social Worker

-The Family Services Social Worker must have a Master's Degree in Social Work or Counseling and at least three (3) years' experience in supporting families of adults with disabilities.
+The Family Services Social Worker must have at least a Master's Degree in Social Work or Counseling and at least three (3) years of experience in supporting families of adults with disabilities.
 The Family Services Social Worker provides support directly to families as needed and consultation about family issues to Community Supports Professionals, Behavioral Specialists, Supports Coordinators, and other staff as needed.

-1. Behavioral Specialists
+o.
+Behavioral Specialist